I-DAnders-91/7CS069-WebApp/README.md

 ### Frontend
 #### React components

-Each React component has its code stored in a separate file.
-This is <a href="https://dev.to/algo_sync/how-to-structure-a-react-project-in-2025-clean-scalable-and-practical-15j6">best practice for React developers</a> as it keeps the code more readable and organised.
-It also allows components to be reused much easier in other projects.
+The React frontend is organised into components, with each component stored in a separate file.
+This follows <a href="https://dev.to/algo_sync/how-to-structure-a-react-project-in-2025-clean-scalable-and-practical-15j6">best practice for React developers</a> to improve readability and reusability of the codebase.

-![file structure for Lesson Planning App](docs/img/file-structure.png) This image shows how the file structure is organised.
-The LessonPlanForm is saved as a separate file and then rendered in the App.jsx file so it appears on the user's browser.
+![file structure for Lesson Planning App](docs/img/file-structure.png) The 'LessonPlanForm' component is defined as a separate component and imported into App.jsx so it can be rendered and displayed to the user.

 * Forms
 * Routing